Jscott-2k/RFLandscaperPro/frontend/README.md

 ## Development server

-To start a local development server, run:
+To start a local development server with SSR enabled, run:

 ```bash
 ng serve